GeunhwaJeong/haneul-new/doc/src/learn/haneul-compared.md

 ## Conclusion

 In summary, Haneul offers many performance and usability gains at the cost of some complexity in less common use cases.
 Direct sender transactions excel in Haneul.

-TODO: Ask team to review this conclusion I felt was needed.
-Expand as desired.